 You make a lot of great points.

-And you know, as part of their coverage at the Wall Street Journal, they're pointing out San Francisco's apartment market has now gone in reverse.
+And, you know, as part of their coverage at the Wall Street Journal, they're pointing out San Francisco's apartment market has now gone in reverse.

-They point out the most expensive apartment market in the U.S. Well, rents are tumbling.
+They point out the most expensive apartment market in the U.S.

-The tech sec uh sector uh jobs are shedding, people are leaving in droves.
+The tech sector jobs are shedding.

 Why?